I created a simple finish on this Chalk Painted antique side table that gives a softly worn, aged appearance. So easy to do!

 I used an awesome Chalk Paint style brush which worked well for this.

-I let that dry well and then did second pretty light coat.
+I let that dry well and then did a second pretty light coat.

 I painted in sections and used a lightly damp paper towel to wipe some of the paint away, focusing mainly on the edge areas.